dfelinto/blender-manual/manual/interface/controls/templates/data_block.rst

    A Data ID field.

-A Data ID is a text field with an icon on the left, which opens a pop-up.
-Data ID is a unique name for an object.
-Data ID is used to refer to objects, and therefore Blender does not allow any two objects of same type to have same ID (same name).
-If Data ID is already in use, Blender will automatically append a number to the end to prevent ID collision (for example "Cube.001").
+A Data ID field is similar to a Data Block Menu, but is only for selecting (and not for other features like creating new data or managing users).

-Menus showing Data IDs can show the following elements:
+It can show the following elements:

 Type
    The icon on the left specifies the accepted data-block type.
 Name
    The text field functions as a search field by matching elements in the list.
-   Press :kbd:`Tab` to auto-complete names up to the level a match is found.
+   Press :kbd:`Tab` to auto-complete names up to the level where a match is found.
    If more than one match exists, you have to continue typing.
    If you type an invalid name, the value will remain unchanged.
 List